hudsonbat/Data-205/README.md

 3. Crime_Clean.csv: CSV file of the merged data (* Note that this is the original merged CSV file but the subsequent one was too large to upload to github)
 4. CapstoneMaps.ipynb: Notebook exploring census variables using maps of Montgomery, County.
 5. Crime_Forecasts_Day.ipynb: Forecasting models of crime numbers by crime type by day.
-6. Crime_Forecasts_Location.ipynb: Forecasting models of crime numbers by crime type by week.
+6. Crime_Forecasts_Location.ipynb: Forecasting models of crime numbers by crime type by week for 5 different regions in Silver Spring, MD.
 7. Crime_Forecasts_Total.ipynb: Forecasting models of crime numbers by crime type and location by week.
 8. Crime Capstone Presentation.pptx: Final presentation of project
 9. MCCrime_NN.ipynb: Multi-input neural network model of general NIBRS crime classes using class balanced data.
 Includes metrics as well.